adrienbarral/shallow-dive-into-rust/src/basic_concepts.md

 ```

 In C++ there is a notion of **constructor** method, called when we instanciate an object from the stack or the heap with the `new` keywords.
 There is no equivalent in rust.
 If you have nothing particular to do when creating an object, just do like in the previous exemple.
-Else, you can create a method in the implementation of this object that return `Self`.
-By convention this method will be called `from` or `new`.
+Else, you can create a function in the implementation of this object that return `Self`.
+By convention this function will be called `from` or `new`.

 ```rust
 struct Rectangle{